GrantGMiller/exchange_interface/README.rst

     ews = EWS(
         username='serviceAccount@email.com',
-        oauthCallback=GetAccessToken, # this will becalled before each HTTP request is sent impersonation='roomAccount@email.com'
+        oauthCallback=GetAccessToken, # this will be called before each HTTP request is sent impersonation='roomAccount@email.com'
     )